-As stated in the Fund's most recent prospectus, the total annual operating expense ratios for fiscal year 2017 were 1.20% and 1.45% for Class I and Class S shares, respectively (before expense reimbursements and/or fee waivers, if any).
-The expense ratio was 1.26% for Class S shares after expense reimbursements and/or fee waivers.
+As stated in the Fund's most recent prospectus, the total annual operating expense ratio for fiscal year 2017 was 1.12% for Class I shares (before expense reimbursements and/or fee waivers, if any).
 The expense ratios for the annual period ended December 31, 2018 can be found in the Financial Highlights section of this report.

-This graph shows the change in value of a hypothetical \$10,000 investment in the Fund over the past 10 fiscal years, or since the Fund's inception if it has not operated for 10 years.
-The graph is based on Class I shares only; the performance of the Fund's share classes will differ primarily due to different class expenses (see Performance Highlights chart above).
+This graph shows the change in value of a hypothetical \$10,000 investment in the Fund over the past 10 fiscal years, or since the Fund's inception, if it has not operated for 10 years.
 The result is compared with benchmarks, which include a broad-based market index and may include a more narrowly based index.
 Market indices have not been reduced to reflect any of the fees and costs of investing.
 The results shown in the graph reflect the reinvestment of income dividends and other distributions, if any.
 The results do not reflect the effect of taxes a shareholder would pay on Fund distributions or on the redemption of Fund shares.
 The results do not reflect fees and expenses of the variable annuity and variable life insurance policies or the qualified pension and retirement plans whose proceeds are invested in the Fund.
 Results represent past performance and do not indicate future results.